mchannon/hashsite/README.md

 ## Why Hashsite?

-Location is still broken — not for machines, but for people.
+Communicating location is hard.

+Say you've been in a traffic accident and there are injuries.
+You're on the phone with emergency services and they want to know where to send the ambulance.

+Your phone knows exactly where you are.
+But you can't share your location over an emergency call once it's been connected.

+Now imagine it's dark.
+Or snowing hard.
+Or you went through some trees, or down a ravine, or into a lake.
+Or all five at once.
+They need to know where you are to the nearest meter, not the nearest mile.

+Launch Hashsite, and now you can read out the letters and numbers that will save your life.

-The tools we have for communicating location are: street addresses, lat/lon strings, and a small collection of proprietary geocoding products that have done their best to lock that problem up behind a paywall and a terms of service.
+The tools we currently have for communicating location are: street addresses, lat/lon strings, and a small collection of proprietary geocoding products that have done their best to lock that problem up behind a paywall and a terms of service.
 None of them solve it well.

 ### The failure of street addresses